harshass124/Laptop-Price-Prediction/README.md

 Analyze model results to identify trends and correlations between features (e.g., RAM vs. price) and generate actionable insights.

+## Regression models

+### 1. Linear Regression

+Description: Linear Regression is one of the simplest regression techniques, which assumes a linear relationship between the independent variables (features) and the dependent variable (price).
+It estimates the coefficients that minimize the difference between the predicted and actual values.

+Performance Metrics:

+- R-squared Score: 0.672
+- Mean Squared Error (MSE): 0.132
+- Mean Absolute Error (MAE): 0.279
+- Root Mean Squared Error (RMSE): 0.363

+Insights: The R-squared score indicates that approximately 67.2% of the variance in laptop prices can be explained by the features used in the model.
+While it provides a baseline, the performance could be improved with more complex models.

+### 2. Ridge Regression

+Description: Ridge Regression is a type of linear regression that includes L2 regularization, which helps prevent overfitting by adding a penalty for large coefficients.
+This is particularly useful in cases where there are many features or multicollinearity.

+Performance Metrics:

+- R-squared Score: 0.671
+- Mean Squared Error (MSE): 0.132
+- Mean Absolute Error (MAE): 0.279
+- Root Mean Squared Error (RMSE): 0.364

+Insights: The performance metrics for Ridge Regression are similar to those of Linear Regression, with a slightly lower R-squared score.
+This suggests that while regularization helps in certain contexts, it may not significantly enhance performance in this dataset.

+### 3. Random Forest Regression
+Description: Random Forest Regression is an ensemble learning method that uses multiple decision trees to make predictions.
+It aggregates the predictions from various trees to improve accuracy and control overfitting.

+Performance Metrics:

+- R-squared Score: 0.906
+- Mean Squared Error (MSE): 0.037
+- Mean Absolute Error (MAE): 0.152
+- Root Mean Squared Error (RMSE): 0.194

+Insights: Random Forest Regression outperformed the other models, with an R-squared score of 90.6%, indicating that it explains a large portion of the variance in laptop prices.
+Its low error metrics reflect its robustness and effectiveness in capturing complex relationships in the data.

+### 4. Support Vector Machine (SVM) Regression

+Description: Support Vector Machine Regression (SVR) is based on the principles of support vector machines and is effective for high-dimensional spaces.
+It attempts to find a hyperplane that best separates the data points, accommodating non-linear relationships through the kernel trick.

+Performance Metrics:

+- R-squared Score: 0.893
+- Mean Squared Error (MSE): 0.042
+- Mean Absolute Error (MAE): 0.154
+- Root Mean Squared Error (RMSE): 0.207

+Insights: With an R-squared score of 89.3%, SVR shows strong performance in predicting laptop prices.
+Its metrics suggest it captures complex relationships well but slightly lags behind Random Forest in performance.

+### 5. AdaBoost Regression

+Description: AdaBoost Regression is an ensemble method that combines the predictions from multiple weak learners (often decision trees) to improve accuracy.
+It focuses on misclassified data points to adjust the model iteratively.

+Performance Metrics:

+- R-squared Score: 0.840
+- Mean Squared Error (MSE): 0.064
+- Mean Absolute Error (MAE): 0.202
+- Root Mean Squared Error (RMSE): 0.254

+Insights: The performance metrics for AdaBoost Regression indicate good predictive power, with an R-squared score of 84.0%.
+Although it does not outperform Random Forest, it still provides reliable predictions and is useful in capturing various patterns in the data.

 ## Visuals and Key Insights

 ### Scatter Plot of RAM vs. Price: